wanderdust/search-courses/readme.md

 This is an open source project, and everybody is welcome to contribute.

+The website is built with React, and node.js!

 ## How to set up:

 1. Install all packages with the command: